g-jgreen/documentation/content/api/broker-and-storage.md

 Waylay Broker is at this URL: [https://data.waylay.io](https://data.waylay.io)

-We also have a small [test application](https://data.waylay.io/test?domain=yourdomain) that lets you play with the different options.
+We also have a small [test application](https://data.waylay.io/test) that lets you play with the different options.

 # Authentication

-You will most of the time need to provide 2 things when connecting to the broker:

-* your domain, eg customer.waylay.io can be provided in the url or in the body of the request
-* credentials (apiKey, apiSecret), provided by http basic authentication or where not possible in the url (websockets)
+When connecting to the broker, you need to provide your credentials (apiKey, apiSecret) by http basic authentication or where not possible in the url (websockets)

 For more sensitive environments we also have a device gateway where you can get per-device credentials.
 These credentials only allow sending or receiving data on the device's channel.